NikhilSawal/100DaysOfMLCode/multiple_linear_regression/readme.md

 -   Model 2 has 20 predictor variable and has (MSE, R^2, Adjusted R^2) values of (23.25251, 0.662106, 0.6048358)
 -   Model 3 has 10 predictor variable and has (MSE, R^2, Adjusted R^2) values of (27.93388, 0.5940786, 0.562366)
 -   Notice that, though Model 2 looks better than Model 3, in terms of values of `(MSE, R^2, Adjusted R^2)`, but for a reduction of 10 predictor variables from Model 2 -&gt; Model 3, there is very little improvement in the values of `(MSE, R^2, Adjusted R^2)`.
-Infact, the difference between the `Adjusted R^2` values of the two models is just (3%).
-So Model 3 is way better than Model 2, since it uses half the predictors as compared to Model 2 and has comparable level of accuracy.
+Infact, the difference between the `Adjusted R^2` values of the two models is just (4%).
+So Model 3 is better than Model 2, in the sense that, it uses half the predictors as compared to Model 2 and has comparable level of accuracy.

 We now move further and check the adequacy of our model.